fbpx

 • Valid driver’s license

-• Photocopy of birth certificate or proof of Canadian citizenship
+• Birth certificate or proof of Canadian citizenship.

 • Meeting with an Admissions Advisor